mato-a/design-tokens/docs/color.md

 - `Text & icon/Functional/Success` is for text that informs about a success or leads to a confirmatory action like _save_.
 - `Text & icon/Functional/Danger` is for text that informs about an error or a dangerous choice like deleting an account or that leads to a destrutive action like _delete_.
 - `Text & icon/Functional/Warning` is for text that informs about something that be problematic or inconvenient like a planned outage for maintainence.

-#### White & Black

-The tokens `Text & icon/Functional/White` & `Text & icon/Functional/Black` are the same colors as the standard colors.
-The difference is that the color will **not** change between light and dark mode.
-This means `Text & icon/Functional/White` is white in light **and** dark mode and `Text & icon/Functional/Black` is black in light **and** dark mode.
-Only use those colors were nessesary, e.g. on functional colors or the primary color.

 ### Inverted